 The Bank has been audited by tax authorities up to 2010 (included).
-Furthermore, the Bank has obtained by external auditors unqualified tax certificates for years 2011-2016, while the tax audit from external auditors is in progress for 2017.
+Furthermore, the Bank has obtained by external auditors unqualified tax certificates for years 2011-2017.
 In addition, New TT Hellenic Postbank and New Proton Bank, which were merged with the Bank in 2013, have obtained by external auditors unqualified tax certificates with a matter of emphasis for their unaudited by tax authorities periods/tax years 18/1-30/6/2013 and 9/10/2011-31/12/2012, respectively, with regards to potential tax obligations resulting from their carve out.
 For both cases the Bank has formed adequate provisions.

 The Bank's subsidiaries, associates and joint ventures which operate in Greece (notes 16 and 17) have in principle 3 to 6 open tax years.
-For these entities that are subject to statutory audit by external auditors and obtain the 'Annual Tax Certificate', the said certificate is unqualified for years 2012-2016.
-The tax audit from external auditors is in progress for 2017.
+For these entities that are subject to statutory audit by external auditors and obtain the 'Annual Tax Certificate', the said certificate is unqualified for years 2012-2017.